-4.1.3 Characterize the neutral atmosphere of Pluto and its escape rate.
+4.1.3 Characterize the Neutral Atmosphere of Pluto and Its Escape Rate

-Compositional Measurements: Alice is the instrument New Horizons will use for measuring the neutral atmospheric composition at Pluto.
-N2 and CH4 will be measured through the solar UV occultation (P\UV\occ\solar\1).
-Stellar occultations are also being planned, but have not yet been identified.
-These occultations will provide altitude-resolved abundance measurements at both the ingress and egress sites.
-N2 densities are measured through continuum absorption and electronic transitions from 465-1000 Å. CH4 will be detected by its continuum absorption at 1000-1300 Å. Airglow observations with Alice on approach (PC\UV\airglow\spectrum\1-6) will be the main technique for measuring CO and Ar, although both species may be detectable in the occultation spectra as well.
-The Fourth Positive Group (14,4) airglow band at 1356 Å, excited by resonance fluorescence of the (14,0) band by solar Ly $\alpha$ , should be the brightest CO feature above the level where CH4 absorbs FUV.
-Ar will be searched for at its well-known EUV resonance lines (1048 and 1067Å).
+Compositional Measurements Alice is the instrument New Horizons will use for measuring the neutral atmospheric composition at Pluto. $N_2$ and $CH_4$ will be measured through the solar UV occultation (P\UV\occ\solar\1).
+Stellar occultations are also being planned, but were not identified in the pre-launch sequence.
+These occultations will provide altitude-resolved abundance measurements at both the ingress and egress sites. $N_2$ densities are measured through continuum absorption and electronic transitions from 465-1000 Å. $CH_4$ will be detected by its continuum absorption at 1000-1300 Å. Airglow observations with Alice on approach (PC\UV\airglow\spectrum\1-6) will be the main technique for measuring CO and Ar, although both species may be detectable in the occultation spectra as well.
+The Fourth Positive Group (14,4) airglow band at 1356 Å, excited by resonance fluorescence of the (14,0) band by solar $Ly\alpha$ , should be the brightest CO feature above the level where $CH_4$ absorbs FUV.
+Ar will be searched for at its well-known EUV resonance lines (1048 and 1067 Å).

-Upper atmospheric thermal structure.
-The primary data set for the Group 1 objective of measuring the thermal and pressure structure in Pluto's upper atmosphere comes from Alice solar and stellar occultations (P\UV\occ\solar\1).
-Since N2 is expected to be the dominant species, we will derive temperatures from the line-of-sight number density of N2 under the assumption of hydrostatic equilibrium.
-From our simulations (based on the M2 model atmosphere of Krasnopolsky and Cruikshank, 1999), we will be able measure temperatures and thermal gradients to the AO-required accuracy (10% in 100 km bins) from altitudes of 1300 to 1800 km using only the $N_2$ continuum absorption shortward of 665 Å. By using the $N_2$ lines in addition to the $N_2$ continuum absorption, we will extend this range downward for several hundred km, until altitudes where $CH_4$ absorption becomes important.
+Upper Atmospheric Thermal Structure The primary data set for the Group 1 objective of measuring the thermal and pressure structure in Pluto's upper atmosphere comes from Alice solar and stellar occultations ( $P_UV{occ\solar\1}$ ).
+Since $N_2$ is expected to be the dominant species, we will derive temperatures from the line-of-sight number density of $N_2$ under the assumption of hydrostatic equilibrium.
+From our simulations (based on the M2 model atmosphere of Krasnopolsky and Cruikshank 1999), we will be able measure temperatures and thermal gradients to the AO-required accuracy (10% in 100 km bins) from altitudes of 1300 to 1800 km using only the $N_2$ continuum absorption shortward of 665 Å. By using the $N_2$ lines in addition to the $N_2$ continuum absorption, we will extend this range downward for several hundred km, until altitudes where $CH_4$ absorption becomes important.